ippontech/blog-usa/posts/jhipster-deepdive-part1.md

 > [Learn how to configure your IDE for JHipster here!](https://www.jhipster.tech/configuring-ide/)

+Thanks for reading, I hope you found this information useful.
+If you have any questions about the generator options or anything related to JHipster, check out the [documentation](https://www.jhipster.tech/creating-an-app/) and ask the community a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/jhipster) with the tag `jhipster`.
 In the next post we will dive deep into JHipster's default tools and generating several entities with relationships of various complexities.

 ---